 Deposits in transit

-You might have accepted checks on the closing date of the bank statement.
-If you deposited the checks later in the day, the transaction would not appear on the statement.
+You might have accepted checks on the closing date of the bank statement and recorded them in your books.
+But if you deposited the checks later in the day, the transaction would not appear on the statement.
 Instead, it will appear on the next bank statement.

 Increase the bank statement balance by the total deposits in transits.
 That way, the bank statement reflects the amount of cash in your account.

-You need to adjust your bank statement to reflect the outstanding checks.
-Subtract the number of outstanding checks from the bank statement balance.
+Adjust your bank statement to reflect the outstanding checks.
+Subtract the outstanding check amounts from the bank statement balance.

 Bank service fees